 Does insurance usually cover colon cancer treatment in Hong Kong?

-According to our partner AD MediLink, colon cancer surgery is usually reimbursed under hospital/surgical benefits whereas chemotherapy/radiation therapies are usually reimbursed under cancer cover.
+According to AD MediLink, colon cancer surgery is usually reimbursed under hospital/surgical benefits whereas chemotherapy/radiation therapies are usually reimbursed under cancer cover.
 Generally, high-end medical plans will reimburse cancer treatments in full without any sub-limit whereas local plans will have sub-limits.
-If you have any health insurance questions, contact an expert at AD MediLink at [email protected].
+If you have health insurance questions, contact an expert at AD MediLink at [email protected].